tbenade/wercker-devcenter/source/articles/deployment/openshift.md

 # OpenShift

 In this article we will showcase how you can deploy your application from wercker to OpenShift.
+We have created a Ruby sample application that you can fork on [GitHub](https://github.com/wercker/getting-started-openshift).

 ## Requirements